 To take care of the Senecio Vitalis, you will need to change your caring habits just a tad bit.

-So, be sure to use a pot that drains completely with no standing water in the bottom, or you can run into problems.
+So, be sure to use a pot that drains completely with no standing water in the bottom, or you could run into problems.

-You don’t have to give your succulent too much fertilizer, give your plant some liquid fertilizer if it is grown indoors only in the beginning of its growth phase in the fall so that it’s ready for winter.
+You don’t have to give your succulent too much fertilizer.
+Give your plant some liquid fertilizer if it’s grown indoors only at the beginning of its growth phase in the fall so that it’s ready for winter.
 If it’s grown outdoors, your plant doesn’t need any additional fertilizer.

-You don’t need to give your succulent too much water, just use the ‘dry and soak’ method to keep a balance of watering and how much the plant soaks up to prevent over watering and rotting.
+You don’t need to give your succulent too much water.
+Just use the “dry and soak” method to keep a balance between watering and how much the plant soaks up to prevent overwatering and rotting.

 The dry and soak method is very simple.
-You soak the soil around the succulent but don’t actually pour the water on top of it or the standing water may cause rot and susceptibility to pest infestations.
+Soak the soil around the succulent but don’t pour the water on top of it, or the standing water may cause rot and susceptibility to pest infestations.